Workshop Report - The Craft of Writing Maritime History

 Helen Doe, University of Exeter

 Budgets for promoting sale of specialist publications are small and perhaps non-existent, which, as Helen Doe explained, means the author has to be an important part of the marketing operation.
-She discussed the utility of personal websites, Facebook, Twitter and personal appearances and their role in the successful promotion of her books.
+She discussed the utility of personal websites, Facebook, Twitter and personal appearances and their role in the successful promotion of books.

 The workshop proved very popular, giving a unique opportunity to connect maritime historians who have been successful in the craft with over 40 delegates, including postgraduate students, independent scholars, early career researchers, museum curators and others.
 The extent to which speakers were questioned after each session, and how readily participants engaged with the presenters, indicates that the workshop was very well received.